avikat33/avikat33.github.io/index.md

 This website showcases my project exploring how quantum science can be applied to the field of Material Science.
 This project was completed as part of the MathQuantum High School Fellows Program during the summer of 2026.

-<h3>Project Idea</h3>

-This project focuses on how quantum computing can improve the design of high-performance alloys and composites.
-By using quantum algorithms to optimize and simulate atomic interactions, this technology could reduce the cost of material discovery and help researchers design stronger and more durable materials more efficiently.